Jaguar-515/sdssc/README.md

 ## Usage

-To use this, change the the variables in the variables section of [main.py](https://github.com/Jaguar-515/sdssc/blob/master/main.py), then execute the script:
+To use this, you have to first download the .zip by clicking on the 'Clone or download' button and then click on 'Download ZIP'.
+Next, extract the .zip file somewhere.
+Finally, edit the the variables in the variables section of main.py, then open a command prompt inside whereever the script is in:
 (make sure you have Python installed!
 If not, install it here: https://www.python.org/downloads/)
 ```python
 python main.py